Fredobedo/JVS2X/README.md

  For now on, I use VS Code with PlatformIO IDE extension:
  <BR>&nbsp&nbsp&nbsp-&nbspBoard: Teensy 2.0
  <BR>&nbsp&nbsp&nbsp-&nbspFramework: Arduino
- <BR>If you don't want to compile it, there is already a compilted version in 'build' folder
+ <BR>If you don't want to compile it, there is already a compiled version in 'build' folder

  <h2>Upload software</h2>
  Please upload 'jvs2x.hex' in your Teensy with help of Teensy Loader (c/o pjrc.com).